 - Made a successful Christmas dinner.

-For real, it was a crazy year.
-My life did a complete 180 (or at least that is what it feels like).
+It was a crazy year.
+My life did a complete 180 (or at least that is what it felt like).
 I had a lot of neat experiences and have drastically changed the course of my life (2016 me didn’t think I’d be married by now).
 I feel like I’m finally starting to settle into my new life… but that’ll all probably change again in 2018. 😉

 Here’s how each of the words I chose were reflected throughout 2017:

 I chose this word because I knew I was going to have a lot of uncertainty in 2017 and that I was going to need courage to do some hard things.
-And yes, I did have to.
-A little faster than most people maybe, I got married.
+I got married (a little faster than most people).
 I quit my jobs.
-And packed up to go live in a foreign county.
+And I packed up to go live in a foreign county.
 There were times I had a lot of anxiety or fear, but I had to get to the point of getting over it and just moving forward.
 Trying new things.
 Daring to get outside that comfort zone.
 And trust me, life can be way better that way.

 “When you’re in a situation that is foreign to you, you just have to pull yourself together and adapt.” — Dasha Zhukova